learn-academy-2023-delta/week-2-assessment/interview-questions.md

 Researched answer:

-4. What is iteration?
+1. What is iteration?

 Your answer:

 Researched answer:

-5. What is the difference between a class and an object?
+1. What is the difference between a function and a method?

 Your answer: